-Even though we join groups, the combined group size rarely exceeds 8 people outside peak season (November to January).
-And we do our best to ensure compatibility with regards fitness and experience levels.
-Two guides are allocated for groups larger than 8 people.
+The average group size is 4 people.
+Maximum group size for mixed groups is 7 people and for single groups, 8 people.
+We do our best to ensure compatibility between different groups with regards fitness and experience.
+We allocate two guides for single group bookings more than 8 people.
 Private hikes (no one else joins your group) are available on request and involve an additional cost.
 Please enquire for details.

 What’s with the weather?

 Perfect hiking days on Table Mountain are not as common as you might think.
 It’s often windy, very hot, bitterly cold, wet or cloudy (cloud on the mountain means limited or no views).
-This doesn’t mean one can’t hike up.
+These conditions do not mean we can’t hike.
 Some of the most spectacular hiking occurs in the howling Southeaster wind, when the famous Tablecloth cloud-formation engulfs the mountain.
 Cloud or mist lends an air of mystery to the mountain and creates surreal surroundings.
-We operate in most weather conditions, so it is up to you to inform us if you have contingency days available in the event of less-than-perfect weather.
+We operate in most weather conditions, so it is up to you to inform us if you have spare days available in the event of less-than-perfect weather.
 Naturally, we won’t hike you up in the driving rain (although we’ve had masochists) or if adverse conditions make a route unsafe.
 If conditions are dubious, we level with you at the outset of the hike as to the chances of getting views from the summit.

 What must I bring / wear?

 You don’t need Gore-tex boots, trekking poles or fancy hydration gadgets to hike up Table Mountain.
 The kit list below includes the bare essentials: